-Ginger is an appetite stimulant and is often used in cooking.
 It has a warm, fresh taste that is peppery and spicy.
 Gingerbread gets its flavor from ground or powdered ginger.
 Many oriental dishes use pieces of sliced root.
 The scent of ginger is uplifting and comforting.

 As a herbal remedy, ginger is often used to break up phlegm, reduce fever and chills, balance cholesterol, dry up runny noses, prevent nausea, stimulate circulation, ease muscular pain, increase bile secretions, promote sweating, stop diarrhea, ease abdominal bloating, regulate menstrual periods, and soothe morning sickness.

 Ginger is known to stimulate kidney activity, which helps remove toxic wastes from the body.
 Ginger improves liver function by converting cholesterol into bile acids.
 Like garlic, ginger can help make blood platelets less sticky.

 Ginger essential oil is good to rub on bruises and carbuncles due to its antiseptic properties.
 Ginger essential oil makes an excellent addition to massage oil, especially when treating arthritis and muscle pain.
 For best results combine with juniper oil and a carrier such as almond or olive oil.
 When used in massage, blood flow to the area increases dramatically.

 Ginger is great for motion sickness and works better than over-the-counter products.
 Drink ginger tea or chew crystallized pieces before and during trips.
 GInger is also great for stopping morning sickness caused by pregnancy.